Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 * * *

-Could the mud shadows be the same as the archons of gnostics teachings?
-Don Juan introduced them to the terrified Castaneda as the flyers: They are big, black shadows that jump through the air.
-They pounce upon us to devour our energy.
+Could the mud shadows be the archons of gnostics’ teachings?
+Don Juan introduced them to the terrified Castaneda as the flyers: ”They are big, black shadows that jump through the air.
+They pounce upon us to devour our energy.”
 They are described in The Active Side of Infinity by Carlos Castaneda: https://youtu.be/p9KIu8QYSyk

-My Chapter on Mud Shadows:
+My Chapter about Mud Shadows:

 https://rioguzman.com/2013/01/07/free-chapter-the-eye-of-the-dragon-enjoy/, The Eye of the Dragon: Stalking Castaneda